ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **Why is my Student ID Card important?**

 Your [UCSC Student ID Card](https://orientation.ucsc.edu/summer/id-card.html) serves many functions.
-It is your official means of UCSC Identification, use to go into Dining Halls, check out materials from the campus libraries, ride certain city bus routes for free, allows access to the gym, can act as a key card giving you access to your residential building and more.
+It is your official means of UCSC Identification, used to get meals in Dining Halls, check materials out from the campus libraries, ride certain city bus routes for free, can act as a key card giving you access to your residential building and more.

 **What is the first step I take to get my Student ID Card?**